 Pricing Info – Part 2

-The style type is another key factor – whether panels are vertical or horizontal and whether making use of shingle or split-log style.
+The style of siding is another key factor – whether panels are vertical or horizontal and whether they are shingle or shake type and/or split-log style.
 Often the nuances within a particular style type, along with contractor experience and product quality are the additional primary factors that impact costs.

-To hopefully simplify things, let’s go with 2 examples of horizontal panels and what a job may entail to help understand the costing information more in depth:
+To hopefully simplify things, let’s go with two examples of horizontal panels and what a job may entail to help you understand the pricing information more in depth: